Welcome to our Resource Hub

 Our Recommendation

-To streamline the process, we recommend forming a project team to lead the Trauma App’s implementation.
+To streamline the process, we highly recommend forming a project team to lead deployment of the Trauma App into a formal pilot phase.
 Below, we’ve outlined who typically takes responsibility for each area, helping you identify key roles within your hospital.
+There will be a member of the Trauma App team assigned to your deployment and able to join your kickoff and monthly meetings.

 Hardware